viperproject/diodon-artifact/README.md

 ### Artifact Evaluation
 The `claims` folder contains for each claim of our paper a description of the claim, a script for running an experiment supporting such a claim, and the experiment's expected output.
-Each script automatically starts and stops a Docker container.
+Each script automatically starts and stops a Docker container based on the Docker image mentioned above.
+If this image is not available locally (by running `install.sh`, the image will automatically be downloaded.)

 More specifically, our claims are as follows:
 - [Claim 1](claims/claim1/claim.md): The Protocol Model for the SSM Agent satisfies secrecy & injective agreement